 - Front Tine vs Rear Tine Tiller

 Rear tine tillers are a vital part of any gardening operation.
-However, choosing one for your particular garden can be challenging.
+However, choosing one for your garden can be challenging.
 There are many options available on the market that are suitable for different situations.
-We hope our reviews, combined with our buyer’s guide, gave you a good view of which model you need.
+We hope our reviews and our buyer’s guide gave you a good idea of which model you need.

 For most people, we recommend the Champion 19-inch Dual Rotating Rear Tine Tiller.
 It has dual-rotating tilling, a powerful motor, and larger wheels.
-It is going to be suitable for most situations and gardens.
+It is suitable for most situations and gardens.
 Plus, it isn’t expensive either.
 Out of all those we reviewed, it is easily the best.

 For those who need a cheaper option, we recommend the Yard Machines 208cc Rear Tine Tiller.
 It is less expensive than other brands, while still being suitable for small and medium gardens.
 It isn’t going to blow your mind, but it will get the job done.